Bad breath Treatment

-If you (or your loved ones) suffer from the effects of bad breath, try these options first:
+Oftentimes, bad breath can be eliminated or even prevented by following some simple steps.
+If you (or a loved one), suffer from the side effects of bad breath, try these options first:

 Maintain good oral hygiene

 The most obvious cure is brushing and flossing your teeth at least two times a day.
 This is especially important and very effective after eating.
 Keeping a toothbrush and toothpaste at work or school, or even in your bag allows you to eliminate odors caused by food.

 The longer the food stays trapped between your teeth the more time it has to wreak havoc on your breath.
 Poor oral hygiene can result in a buildup of dead cells and microbes between your teeth.

 Keep your toothbrush clean and replace it on a regular basis.
 Your toothbrush should be replaced every three months.
 If you recently overcame an ilness, that may be another reason to purchase a new one.
 Afterall, who wants to brush their teeth with a toothbrush that has been harboring bacteria?

 Daily flossing is also essential to preventing bad breath.
 Coffee, tobacco, and pungent foods are all responsible for bad breath, but the number one cause is due to food that is trapped between your teeth.

 Not only does flossing help to improve your breath, it also reduces your risk of cavities.
 Best of all, flossing is simple and quick.
 Keep floss in your car or desk drawer and floss once you’ve finished eating.

 Not everyone finds flossing easy.
 Managing the waxed string can be particularly difficult for people who have have joint issues.
 One solution is a water flosser.
 The electric device shoots a stream of water that clears debris from under the gum line.